Model Parameter Reconstruction of Electroweak Phase Transition with TianQin and LISA: Insights from the Dimension-Six Model: Mapping Model Parameters to Geometric Parameters and the Physical Origin of Degeneracy

 The advantages of this approach are: (1) it avoids multi-step error propagation; (2) it eliminates the need to solve the inverse problem at each likelihood evaluation; and (3) it produces a simpler posterior distribution---the posterior on $\Lambda$ is much less complex than the joint posterior on $(T_p, \alpha, \beta / H_p, v_w)$.
 The limitation is that this approach cannot directly constrain the thermodynamic parameters and requires extensive precomputation of forward models across the parameter space.

 Based on these considerations, this study adopts Strategy 2.
 We establish a direct mapping from the observed GW geometric parameters to $\Lambda$ by training an interpolation function on a grid of precomputed forward models.
-The training set generation procedure is as follows: \begin{enumerate} \item \textbf{Grid sampling}: Uniformly sample the $\Lambda$ parameter space ($548~\mathrm{GeV} \lesssim \Lambda \lesssim 570~\mathrm{GeV}$). \item \textbf{Forward computation}: For each sampled $\Lambda$ value, run CosmoTransitions to compute the phase transition parameters, then calculate $(\Omega_2, f_1, f_2)$ using the DBPL template. \item \textbf{Data augmentation}: To improve model robustness, we expand the dataset to 30 points via spline interpolation, which provides sufficient density for accurate interpolation while maintaining computational efficiency. \item \textbf{Feature reduction}: With the wall velocity fixed, the ratio $f_2/f_1 $ becomes approximately constant.
+The training set generation procedure is as follows: \begin{enumerate} \item \textbf{Grid sampling}: Uniformly sample the $\Lambda$ parameter space ($548~\mathrm{GeV} \lesssim \Lambda \lesssim 560~\mathrm{GeV}$). \item \textbf{Forward computation}: For each sampled $\Lambda$ value, run CosmoTransitions to compute the phase transition parameters, then calculate $(\Omega_2, f_1, f_2)$ using the DBPL template. \item \textbf{Feature reduction}: With the wall velocity fixed, the ratio $f_2/f_1 $ becomes approximately constant.
 Since $f_1$ and $f_2$ are linearly related, they provide only one independent constraint rather than two.
 We therefore reduce the feature space to $(\Omega_2, f_2)$, retaining $f_2$ as it is more sensitive to the frequency band of detectors. \end{enumerate}

-Rather than relying on simple interpolation, we adopt an ensemble machine learning approach to avoid overfitting and extrapolation sensitivity inherent to single models.
-We combine predictions from multiple algorithms, including Gaussian Process Regression, Random Forest, Gradient Boosting Trees, and Multi-Layer Perceptron~\cite{Breiman:2001hzm,hastie2009elements}.
-Each model is assigned a weight inversely proportional to its cross-validation error, and the final prediction of $\Lambda$ and its associated uncertainty are obtained through weighted averaging.
-Given the posterior samples of geometric parameters $(\Omega_2, f_2)$ from \texttt{PolyChord}, we propagate these samples through the trained ensemble model to reconstruct the posterior distribution of $\Lambda$.
-This procedure follows the standard Bayesian inference framework~\cite{sivia2006data}.
+Although the parameter space is formally one-dimensional in \(\Lambda\), the inverse mapping from \((\Omega_{2}, f_{2})\) to \(\Lambda\) is highly nonlinear because the phase-transition dynamics depend on \(\Lambda\) in a complicated way.
+Simple inversion strategies—such as bisection or linear interpolation—tend to be unstable and lead to large reconstruction errors.
+Instead of relying on such direct interpolation, we employ an ensemble machine-learning framework~\cite{Breiman:2001hzm,hastie2009elements,sivia2006data}, in which multiple regression models (including Gaussian-process regression, random forest, gradient-boosted trees, and a multi-layer perceptron) are trained on simulated data and combined to yield robust predictions for previously unseen inputs.